gregorwolf/SAP-NPM-API-collection/apis/approuter/README.md

 The application router supports integration with SAP Cloud Platform connectivity service.
 The connectivity service handles proxy access to SAP Cloud Platform cloud connector, which tunnels connections to private network systems.
 In order to use connectivity, a connectivity service instance should be created and bound to the Approuter application.
 In addition, the relevant destination configurations should have `proxyType=OnPremise`.
 Also, a valid XSUAA login token should be obtained via the login flow.

-## SaaS Application Registration in Cloud Foundry
+## SaaS Application Registration in SAP BTP

 The application router supports SaaS registration.
 A SaaS business application based on application router may be registered in the SaaS registry  by creating and binding a SaaS Registry service instance.
 After fulfilling the CIS process to enable application subscription, the SaaS business application will be visible in the SAP Cloud Platform cockpit in the Cloud Foundry environment for all entitled customers.